narphu/vertica-kubernetes/hackathon-setup.md

 make docker-build-operator docker-build-console docker-build-mcclient docker-push-operator docker-push-console docker-push-mcclient

+17. Get a copy of a Vertica server RPM and copy it to docker-vertica/packages/vertica-x86_64.RHEL6.latest.rpm

+18. Build the vertica container

+make docker-build-vertica docker-push-vertica

-17. Set this environment variable if you want to use nodePort.
+19. Set this environment variable if you want to use nodePort.

 export CONSOLE_NODEPORT=30001

-18. Deploy the operator and the console
+20. Deploy the operator and the console

 make deploy

-19. Pre-push the vertica server image
+21. Pre-push the vertica server image

 scripts/push-to-kind.sh -i vertica/vertica-k8s:latest

-20. Create a minIO tenants.
+22. Create a minIO tenants.
 This will serve as the communal path.

 kubectl apply -f config/samples/minio.yaml

-21. Wait for minIO to come up.
+23. Wait for minIO to come up.
 Run this in a loop until you see one of the pods have STATUS column set to completed.

 kubectl get pods --selector job-name=create-s3-bucket NAME                     READY   STATUS      RESTARTS   AGE